-If you don’t have thousands of dollars in the bank to cover liability claims and replacements to damaged belongings, a renters insurance policy can help.
-For about $14 per month, you can get personal liability, medical payments to others, personal property, and loss of use coverage.
+If you don’t have thousands of dollars in the bank to cover liability claims and replacements to damaged belongings, a renters insurance policy in New Jersey can help.
+For an average cost of $14 per month, you can get personal liability, medical payments to others, personal property, and loss of use coverage.

 Since finding the best renters insurance company for your budget and home will require some research, the This Old House Review team is here to help with this guide on New Jersey renters insurance.